 The west highlands line in particular is known to all Harry Potter fans as the train that took Harry to Hogwarts.
 Steam trains are available at certain stations like the Jacobite Steam train at Fort Williams and you can hop in for a truly magical experience.
 The steam locomotive will obviously take more time than its modern counterparts but the journey will enchant all your senses leaving you in love with the Scottish countryside.

-Scotland doesn’t have extensive subway service.
-Its only subway service is cantered around Glasgow and is called Clockwork Orange (inspired from its rather peculiar orange color).
+Scotland doesn’t have an extensive subway service.
+Its only subway service is centred around Glasgow and is called Clockwork Orange (inspired by its rather peculiar orange colour).
 You can get all day and all week tickets from all subway stations in this local network.
 Tickets are cheap and can also be booked online from the Strathclyde Transport Partnership.

-While you are here in this magical country don’t forget to explore its tiny jewel like islands….each having a fairy-tale aura and a legend behind it.
-You can choose to island hop by ferry or plane and there are beautiful island destinations dotting the Inner Hebrides, Outer Hebrides, Orkney, Shetland lines.
+While you are here in this magical country don’t forget to explore its tiny jewel-like islands….each having a fairy-tale aura and a legend behind it.
+You can choose to island hop by ferry or plane and there are beautiful island destinations dotting the Inner Hebrides, Outer Hebrides, Orkney, and Shetland lines.
 Ferry connectivity is great and CalMac offers good connections in the Hebrides line while Shetland and Orkney are connected well by North Link ferries.
-Plane connectivity is on limited routes only and Benbecula, westray, Shetland are island aviation hubs.
+Plane connectivity is on limited routes only and Benbecula, Westray, and Shetland are island aviation hubs.

-Don’t rush through Scotland…it’s almost a sacrilege to rush through this country ticking off its attractions in a checklist.
+Don’t rush through Scotland…it’s almost a sacrilege to rush through this country ticking off its attractions on a checklist.
 Its deep mysterious and utterly bewitching aura has to be breathed in peace to be understood.
-Don’t be surprised if Scotland casts a Hogwarts’s style spell on you …the land is full of magic.
+Don’t be surprised if Scotland casts a Hogwarts spell on you …the land is full of magic.

 Best time to visit